Dr. Aaron K. Hostetter

 “Food, Sovereignty and Social Order in Havelok the Dane,” The Journal of English and Germanic Philology 110 (January 2011): 53-77.

 The Old English Homily Project (2017-present).[This new project attempts to bring the extant corpus of Old English homilies into Modern English]

 PROJECTS IN PROGRESS

-The Practical Guide to Teaching Beowulf: Pedagogical Approaches for High School and College Teachers (collection of essays in progress, co-edited with Larry Swain).
+The Practical Guide to Teaching Beowulf: Pedagogical Approaches for High School and College Teachers (collection of essays in progress, co-edited with Larry Swain) (manuscript under consideration).

 Commodities Beyond Avarice (book project in the planning stages; first of a two-part study with the item below).

 Decriminalizing Sin: Avarice in Late Medieval Literature (book project in the planning stages; with the item above).